broeneatsdinner/notas/Editing files remotely via SSH on SublimeText 3.md

 Sometimes you need to edit a file on a remote server, but using vim/emacs is not very practical, due to lag and speed of screen refresh.

-TextMate users have the <u>classic</u> `rmate`, but it was implemented in Ruby, which may not be available on the remote server.
+TextMate users have the [classic](https://github.com/textmate/rmate) `rmate`, but it was implemented in Ruby, which may not be available on the remote server.

-A better option is to use <u>this version</u> of `rmate`, implemented in pure Bash.
+A better option is to use [this version](https://github.com/aurora/rmate) of `rmate`, implemented in pure Bash.
 It's a single file, self-contained, and with no external dependencies.

 Step by step: